jasonacox/Powerwall-Dashboard/README.md

 * Copy `grafana.env.sample` to `grafana.env` - you do not need to edit these defaults.
 However, there are optional settings for alert notifications and HTTPS.

 * Optional: If you want to pull in local weather data, copy `weather/weather411.conf.sample` to `weather/weather411.conf` and edit the file to include your location ([Latitude and Longitude](https://jasonacox.github.io/Powerwall-Dashboard/location.html)) and your OpenWeatherMap API Key.
-To get a Key, you need to set up a free account at [openweathermap.org](https://home.openweathermap.org/users/sign_up)).
+To get a Key, you need to set up a free account at [openweathermap.org](https://home.openweathermap.org/users/sign_up).
+Make sure you check your email to verify account.
+API keys can take a few hours to activate.

   ```conf
       [OpenWeatherMap]